mwt/guide-inequalities/python/README.md

                dist_data: np.ndarray | None = None) -> np.ndarray
 ```

-> Moment inequality function defined in eq (28)
+> Moment inequality function defined in eq (29)
 >
-> There are four main steps:
+> There are three main steps:
 >  1. Select moments with non-zero variance using ml_indx & mu_indx.
 >  2. Compute all the moment functions.
 >  3. Select the computed moment functions using ml_indx & mu_indx.